cashonize/cashonize-wallet/README.md

 Cashonize nicely displays your NFT collections by collapsing NFTs of the same tokenId, making it ideal for NFT collectors.

 Cashonize is a single-address wallet, for privacy-centered users is better to use a HD-wallet.
-Cashonize does not have a display for your transaction history and for now it only supports USD for denomating BCH balances.
+Cashonize does not have a display for your transaction history.

 ## Platforms